artanzand/GAN_fake_houses/README.md

 1. search : The title of your google search
 2. path: Local path to the chromedriver.exe file required to use the Selenium library
-3. num_images: The number of images to be downloadede
+3. num_images: The number of images to be downloaded

 ## Training the model
 The function to train.
 This doesn't take any arguments.